eugenekolo/EC500/README.md

 When using another AT&T set, which contains 900 faces, the result is:
 #### ATT scaleFactor: 1.001; minNeighbors: 2; minSize 1515
 ![att4 1.001 2 1515 840](results/att4_1.001_2_1515_840.jpeg)
-These parameters are the result of balancing, detection time, and detection rate.
+These parameters are the result of balancing detection time and detection rate.

 Then a  maxSize was added to reduce error, the final result can be found here: https://github.com/eugenekolo/EC500/issues/1

-The final result is very promising, because all the false reading was removed.
+The final result is very promising, because all the false readings were removed.
 We end up with 82.44% detection rate.

 The complete results on practises face detection can be found in `/results`.